You are currently viewing How Plato Influenced Our View of God

 1 Corinthians 8:6 (NASB) yet for us there is but one God, the Father, from whom are all things and we exist for Him; and one Lord, Jesus Christ, by whom are all things, and we exist through Him.

-We must decide whether we are going to rely on Scripture and the testimony of Jesus who prayed “Father…You [are] the only true God,”[28] to tell us who God is, or if we are going to ignore them and the historical record and accept a Trinitarian God that has its roots in Plato.
+We must decide whether we are going to rely on Scripture and the testimony of Jesus who prayed “Father…You [are] the only true God,”[28] to tell us who God is, or if we are going to ignore them and the historical record and accept a Trinitarian God that has its roots in Platonism.

 [1] W.R.
 Inge, The Philosophy of Plotinus (London: Longmans, 1918), p.
 12, 14.